Will my credit be checked when I apply for a phone plan?

 When you apply for a postpaid mobile plan, the provider may perform a credit check to assess your suitability for the plan.
 This check may appear on your credit report, but shouldn't affect your credit score unless you've applied for multiple plans in a short period of time.

-Different telcos will have their own approach to checking your credit when you apply for a phone plan.
-If you have a good credit score, it's unlikely you'll have any issues getting approved for a phone plan.
+But basically if you have a good credit score or better, it's very unlikely you'll have any issues getting approved for a phone plan.

 Finder survey: Have many Australians have been rejected for a mobile plan because of their credit score?